 - If I decide to extend my grow space at some point, can I extend the track or add lights?

-Some kits allow extra track to be added, or end points to be adjusted.
+Some kits allow extra track to be added, or endpoints to be adjusted.
 Some make it easy to add extra lights to the existing track.
-Rotary light movers often come with different arms and/or arm configurations that can be added to the same fixture as needed, depending how many lights you want to use.
+Rotary light movers often come with different arms and/or arm configurations that can be added to the same fixture as needed, depending on how many lights you want to use.
 The best grow light mover kits are highly customizable.